debops/debops/docs/ansible/roles/postconf/getting-started.rst

   assumption that the host will receive mail messages from public Internet servers.

-  This capability will enable HELO and sender checks which will verify that a given HELO domain or sender domain MX host has a public IP address.
+  This capability will enable sender checks which will verify that a given sender domain MX host has a public IP address.
 Otherwise, mail messages directed to this MX won't be deliverable, therefore it's better to reject the messages early.

 ``unauth-sender``